SyrenCloud/react-votingapp/README.md

 Copying the CFN Template files to build folder This CFN Template is defined to create the required service in AWS Portal

-Create the artifact file in Azure DevOps.
+Create the artifact file in AWS DevOps.
 This will be used to deploy the application in multiple environments.

 Release Pipeline with CD